matthewroche/gettingandcleaningdata-coursera/code-book.md

 A string identifying the activity performed by the subject when the readings were taken.

 * Columns 3:88
 These columns contain the feature details.
+Each value is the mean of all values collected during the activity specified.
 Each column name contains details of how the feature was calculated.
+Details of this description are found below:
-  * Angle:
+  * Angle: Angle between to vectors.
-  * Time:
+  * Time: Time to obtain signals
-  * Mean:
+  * Mean: Mean value
-  * FDS:
+  * FDS: Frequency domain signals
-  * SD:
+  * SD: Standard deviation
-  * X / Y / Z:
+  * X / Y / Z: The axis over which the feature was measured

+The precise details of how these signals were obtained are found below, taken from the original data set code book.

+"The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag."